khafatech/racket-sc/notes.md

 Question: What's the relationship between nodes, groups, synthdefs, and ugens?

-* a synthdefs is the "class", or blueprint to create a synth (objects), which contains ugens, generates sounds.
+* a synthdef is the "class", or blueprint to create a synth (objects), which contains ugens, generates sounds.

 * synths and groups are both nodes.